-29 Secondary production of gold is the supply of gold available from scrap (used gold).
+28 Secondary production of gold is the supply of gold available from scrap (used gold).

-30 Thus, if domestic gold production exceeds industrial demand for gold (as it has since 1987), the excess supply of gold is available for export or for use as a store of valuables by domestic investors.
-If industrial demand exceeds domestic production, the gap in the supply of gold would need to be filled by imports.
+29 Thus, if domestic gold production exceeds industrial demand for gold (as it has since 1987), the excess supply of gold is available for export or for use as a store of valuables by domestic investors.
+If industrial demand exceeds domestic production, the gap in the supply of gold would need to be filled by imports or through the sale of gold by domestic investors.

-31 This treatment is not strictly appropriate for analyses of international competitiveness, but its effects will not be significant as long as the net values remain small and stable.
+30 This treatment is not strictly appropriate for analyses of international competitiveness, but its effects will not be significant as long as the net values remain small and stable.